pyxem/kikuchipy/doc/tutorials/index.rst

 Reference frames
 ================

-These tutorials cover the relevant reference frames in EBSD, as well how to determine the detector-sample geometry, also known as the projection/pattern center (PC).
+These tutorials cover the relevant reference frames in EBSD and how to determine the detector-sample geometry, also known as the projection/pattern center (PC).

 .. nbgallery::